 Premature closure of Sukanya Samriddhi Account

 Premature closure can only be done by a girl child on attaining the age of 18 years for the purpose of marriage expenses.
+However, there are some special cases under which the account can be closed and the respective amount can be withdrawn:

 Loan on Sukanya Samriddhi Yojana Account